ipikuka/remark-flexible-code-titles/README.md

 ```
 ````

-Further and further, even if, there is no space between the _title_ and the _line range string_, or giving any extra spaces inside the _line range string_ around the dash `-`, this plugin can handles this kind of **mis-typed situations**.
+Further, even if there is no space between the _title_ and the _line range string_, or giving any extra spaces inside the _line range string_ around the dash `-`, the `remark-flexible-code-titles` can handles this kind of **mis-typed situations**.

 ````markdown
 ```:title{ 1, 3 - 6 }
-lines...
+normally there should be one space between parts `language:title` and `{_line range string inside curly braces_}` if there are spaces around the dash, the lines is not going to be highlighted `remark-flexible-code-titles` solves this kind of mis-typed situations
 ```
 ````

-With no problem, the `remark-flexible-code-titles` with default options ensures to produce the following `mdast` and `html` for the above `markdown code block`:
+With no problem, even if there is mis-typed syntax, the `remark-flexible-code-titles` with default options ensures to produce the following `mdast` and `html` for the above `markdown code block`:

 ```json
 {